 Measure the Room

 Measure the room for total linear wall length.
-For example, a 165 square foot room with two 15-foot walls and two 11-foot walls could use two 12-foot sections of crown molding for the short walls and two 8-foot sections for the long walls.
+For example, a 165 square-foot room with two 15-foot walls and two 11-foot walls could be completed using one 12-foot section of crown molding for each short wall and two 8-foot sections for each of the long walls.

 Cut the Crown Molding